 6. Place muffin wrappers in the muffin tin.
 If you are using a non-stick pan, this step is optional.

 7. Add 1/4 cup of the muffin mix to each cup.
 The batter should level just under the top of the wrapper.

 1. Place the oats, cinnamon, ground flax seed, and sugar (if using) in a spice grinder, food processor, or blender.
 If these appliances are not available, mix the ingredients up by hand and jump to step 3.

 2. Gently blend the ingredients into a very course mixture.

 3. Sprinkle the mixture lightly on top of each uncooked muffin in the tin.
 Avoid placing too much on, as it can be a bit drying.

 1. Place the muffin tin into the heated oven.

-2. Bake for 15 to 17 minutes, until the tops are golden brown and a toothpick comes out clean.
+2. Bake for 13 to 15 minutes, or until the tops are golden brown and a toothpick comes out clean.
 You will know they are done if you press lightly in the center and the muffin springs back to place.